theandrelima/nornflow/docs/variables_basics.md

 This isolation is managed by NornFlow's `NornFlowDeviceContext` class, which creates separate variable contexts for each device.
 This ensures that tasks running in parallel don't interfere with each other's variables, even when they're modifying variables with the same names.

+## Assembly-Time vs Runtime

+NornFlow resolves variables in two distinct phases:

+### Assembly-Time (Blueprints)

+During workflow loading, blueprints are expanded using a **limited subset** of variables:

+**Available:**
+- Environment Variables
+- Global Variables
+- Domain Variables
+- Workflow Variables
+- CLI Variables

+**NOT Available:**
+- Runtime Variables (don't exist yet)
+- Host inventory data (`host.*` namespace)

+This allows blueprints to use variables for conditional inclusion and dynamic selection, but cannot access runtime data that only exists during execution.

+### Runtime (Tasks)

+During task execution, **all variables** are available including runtime variables and full host inventory access via the `host.*` namespace.

+> **Note:** For comprehensive coverage of blueprint variable resolution including examples and best practices, see the [Blueprints Guide](./blueprints_guide.md).

 ## Advanced: Hook-Driven Template Resolution

 For information on Hook-Driven Template Resolution, which allows deferring variable resolution in task parameters when hooks need to evaluate conditions first, see the [Hooks Guide](hooks_guide.md#hook-driven-template-resolution).